 If you are a savvy insurance shopper, you might already be aware of insurance company credit ratings.

 Credit ratings are opinions of third-party agencies on the financial health of an insurer, and therefore, the likelihood of them paying out their policyholders’ claims.

 Ratings are worth considering because insurance policies tend to be long-term commitments, but they are ultimately just opinions.
 No one can predict the future with absolute certainty.

-Note that BBB is considered low compared to other insurance companies in Singapore; most insurers get a rating of A or AA from S&P.
+Note that BBB is low in comparison to other insurance companies in Singapore; most insurers get a rating of A or AA from S&P.

 That said, BBB is a credible rating for a new company.
-The S&P Global Ratings report also suggested that, to improve its rating, Singlife needs to grow as a brand (which the proposed merger might actually achieve).
+The S&P Global Ratings report also suggested that to improve its rating, Singlife needs to grow as a brand (which the merger might achieve).